kurapica/IGAS/PLoop/README.md

 	endclass "Person"

-So, we can used it like :
+Now, we can used it like :

 	obj = Person()